Google Ads Budget Pacing

 • In the side sheet, select your account from the drop down list.

-• Set your date range to 125 days up to today, and click Apply.
+• Set your date range to This month, and click Apply.

 • Select the Campaigns report type from the drop down.